MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 ﻿---
 title: Migrate standard data model sites to enhanced data model (preview)
 description: Learn how to migrate your standard data model site to the enhanced data model in Power Pages.
-author:  gitanjalisingh33msft
+author:  neerajnandwana-msft
 ms.topic: conceptual
 ms.custom:
-ms.date: 11/03/2023
+ms.date: 03/21/2024
 ms.subservice:
-ms.author: gisingh
+ms.author: nenandw
 ms.reviewer: kkendrick
 contributors:
     - gitanjalisingh33msft
     - professorkendrick
+    - neerajnandwana-msft
 ---

 # Migrate standard data model sites to enhanced data model (preview)

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 In this article, learn how to migrate your existing standard data model site to enhanced data model.
-Since the migration steps require the use of Microsoft Power Platform CLI, ensure you understand how to use Power Platform CLI in Power Pages.
-More information: [Microsoft Power Platform CLI support for Power Pages](../configure/power-platform-cli.md), (../configure/power-platform-cli-tutorial.md), [`pac powerpages`](/power-platform/developer/cli/reference/powerpages)
+Since the migration steps require the use of Microsoft Power Platform CLI, ensure you understand how to use [Power Platform CLI in Power Pages](../configure/power-platform-cli.md).

 > [!IMPORTANT]
 > - This feature is a preview feature.